 Permit fees are based on the valuation per square foot of shed.
 All sheds, regardless of foundation style and/or portability require a building permit, unless one of the following applies:

-Permits should be accompanied by a sketch showing the proposed location of the shed; distances from lot lines, primary structure and deck; existing sheds; shed dimensions; and easements.
+Permits should be accompanied by a sketch showing the proposed location of the shed; distances from lot lines, primary structure and deck; existing sheds and/or detached garages; shed dimensions; and easements.

 The maximum number of sheds is dependent on the zoning and use of the lot (Table 1).
 This number could be less depending rear yard size and total square footage of all existing sheds, sheds under 40ft2 included.
 The maximum total square footage cannot exceed 30% of total rear yard area or the square footage as listed in Table 2.